 One of your goals is to increase website lead conversions.
 Your website gets 10,000 visitors a month and your current lead conversion rate is 5.0% (500 people opt in).
 Your KPI is to get 750 leads per month or convert 7.5% of your traffic and reach that figure in six months.
 You can also break this down into monthly conversion goals.

 It can be tempting to tackle multiple goals simultaneously and go a little crazy.
 However, this can be disastrous.

 Here’s why: If you optimize too many goals, you will not only be overwhelmed, but you also may not be able to isolate your goal enough to impact significant change.

 As an example, let’s say you are trying to improve product sales conversion rates on your site, but you are also noticing that more people are abandoning your cart, so you try to lower cart abandonment, but then your revenue per order tanks.
-Instead of running after problems and spinning your wheels, focus on one or two strategies first, get them in motion and solidified before you move on to tackle more.
+Instead of running after problems and spinning your wheels, focus on one or two tactics first, get them in motion and solidified before you move on to tackle more.

 Starting from scratch?

-If you are starting new strategies with no data to use as a jumping off point, establish benchmarks first.
+If you are starting new plans with no data to use as a jumping off point, establish benchmarks first.
 So if you want to get some leads from your new website, track conversion rates for at least one to three months and use this number as your baseline.

 Step 2: What Data Should I Collect?